Did you know that one of the best ways to make your life easier when it comes to making dinner is to buy a rotisserie chicken?

 Once you’ve used up all of the meat from the chicken, consider making a little homemade stock too!

-Simply put the carcass in a large pot, cover with water or broth, add some onions, carrots, celery and garlic and simmer for a few hours over low heat.
+Simply put the carcass in a large pot, cover it with water or broth, add some onions, carrots, celery and garlic, and simmer for a few hours over low heat.
 Season accordingly and then freeze once cooled.

 Just one more way my little supermarket secret can add a touch of homemade to your recipes!

 Did you know I have my own online shop?
 Check it out HERE!